 In this part, an inquiry has been made with regards to the environmental success factors pertaining to entrepreneurship in Libya.
 What major factor from each category of Entrepreneurship impacts on the business.
 The results show that economic, political, and technological factors are extremely important for the success of small businesses establishments.
-Legal and environmental factors have also been given weightage, however, the importance of social factors are considered somewhat less important for SMEs in Libya.
+Both these factors complement each other given a political environment sets the tone for the technological advancements.
+If the political will is there for advancement and adopting technological changes and innovation, then it creates a positive environment for the businesses to groom given technological advancement is related to opening new businesses and new niche of businesses as well.
+Legal and environmental factors are also given weightage; however, the importance of social factors is considered somewhat less important for SMEs in Libya, which is an interesting environment that can have two aspects.
+One is that businesses in Libya are typical, there is no dynamic trend in the type of business, and only generic businesses exist which do not need any new research or feasibility etc. The other view can be that Libya is very open country when it comes to opening business and choosing its niche and there are no restrictions concerning social change.
+This however does not seem suitable in case of Libya given its conflict situations.
 Figure 16 highlights the results below.